Skip to content

 The Alumni-Student Mentorship Program aims to seed the culture of collaboration among the next generation of public health professionals with the ultimate goal of extending public health’s impact locally, nationally and globally.

 As public health professionals, we are keenly aware of the vast importance of building partnerships and sharing knowledge.
-The program provides professional and personal development opportunities to both 1st year Master’s students and alumni.
+The program provides professional and personal development opportunities to participants.
 Mentors are matched with current 1st year graduate students based on program stream and shared areas of interest.

 What can students expect from the program?